Izzy Meikle-Small

-Isobel "Izzy" Meikle-Small (born 22 March 1996) is a British actress who has appeared in various feature films and TV shows.
+Isobel Hope Meikle-Small (born 22 March 1996) is an English actress.
+She began her career as a child actress in the films Never Let Me Go (2010), Snow White and the Huntsman and Private Peaceful (both 2012).
+She has since appeared in the Starz series Outlander (2023–).

+Early life and education

+Meikle-Small was born in Hove.
+She attended Brighton College, where she completed A Levels in English literature, politics, and photography and earned A*s in all three subjects.
+She went on to graduate in 2018 with a Bachelor of Arts in English Literature from King's College London.

 Career

 Meikle-Small is best known for portraying young Kathy H. in the 2010 film Never Let Me Go.
 She played the younger version of the actress Carey Mulligan, to whom she has a close resemblance.
 In December 2011, Meikle-Small was also in the BBC miniseries Great Expectations (2011) where she played young Estella and Vanessa Kirby played the older Estella.
 During this role she also studied for her GCSEs at Brighton College and achieved 9 A*s.
 She appeared in the 2012 film Private Peaceful as young Molly and young Ravenna in the 2012 fantasy film Snow White and the Huntsman.

 In July 2014, Meikle-Small played Molly in Pudsey the Dog: The Movie.

+In 2022, she was cast as Rachel Hunter in the seventh season of Outlander.